DeshnaBera/gh-docker-ecr/README.md

-# Docker Image Deployment to AWS ECR with Lifecycle Policy using Terraform and GitHub Actions
+# Build and Push Docker Image to AWS ECR with Lifecycle Policy using Terraform and GitHub Actions

 This project is designed to build a Docker image from a Dockerfile, push it to AWS Elastic Container Registry (ECR) as an image snapshot, and manage the lifecycle policy of the images using Terraform.
 The deployment process is automated using GitHub Actions.

-## Table of Contents

-- Prerequisites
-- Project Structure
-- Setup
-- Usage
-- Contributing
-- License

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - You have an AWS account with the necessary permissions.
-- You have Docker installed on your local machine.
 - You have Terraform installed on your local machine.
 - You have configured AWS CLI with your credentials.
 - You have a GitHub account and repository set up.